Download: Golden Fleece: Taxpayer Subsidies for Small Nuclear Reactors (pdf)

-The Department of Energy (DOE) is asking Congress to provide hundreds of millions in subsidies to commercialize small modular reactors (SMR).
-First proposed in the 2011 budget, the Administration has committed to providing more than $500 million dollars for licensing support and research and development for these downsized nuclear reactors.
-A fraction of the size of conventional-scale reactors, SMRs would be manufactured by assembly line and transported by truck, ship, or rail to their destinations.
-With designs ranging in size from one-third the size of a large-scale plant down to the size of a hot tub, SMRs will also produce significantly less power: 300 megawatts electrical (MWe) or less compared to 1,000 MWe for a typical commercial-scale reactor.
+The Department of Energy (DOE) is asking Congress to provide hundreds of millions in subsidies to commercialize small modular nuclear reactors (SMR).
+First proposed in the 2011 budget, the Administration has committed to providing more than $500 million for licensing support and research and development for these downsized reactors.
+A fraction of the size of commercial scale reactors, SMRs would be manufactured by assembly line and transported by truck, ship, or rail to their destinations.
+With designs ranging in size from one-third the size of a large-scale plant down to the size of a hot tub, SMRs will also produce significantly less power: 300 megawatts electrical (MWe) or less compared to 1,000 MWe for a typical commercial scale reactor.

 SMRs: High-risk, Unknown Costs

 To date, there are no reliable cost estimates for SMRs.
 Nuclear vendors are notorious for underestimating costs, and there is no actual experience manufacturing or building SMRs.
 Since the 1950s, the nuclear industry worldwide has consistently pushed for larger reactors on the theory the economics would improve if the high fixed costs of building nuclear plants could be spread over more kilowatt hours.
 SMRs represent a reversal of this reasoning and call into question the extensive federal support now being offered to promote a “nuclear renaissance” based on standardizing and sticking to a few large reactor designs.
 While commercial scale reactors of 1,000 MWe or greater could cost at least $8 billion, DOE officials have projected the first SMRs will cost approximately $1 billion per 100-150 MWe.
 When asked about operation and maintenance costs compared to commercial scale reactors, the federally-owned Tennessee Valley Authority (TVA) said it expects it to be higher.
-The Department of Energy has already provided nearly $100 million for these so-called mini reactors while their commercial viability remains in question.
-DOE has committed up to $452 million over the next five years in an attempt to fund up to two separate demonstration projects.
+The Department of Energy has already provided nearly $200 million for these so-called mini reactors while their commercial viability remains in question.
+DOE has committed up to $452 million over the next five years to support the licensing and deployment of up to two SMR reactor designs by the Nuclear Regulatory Commission (NRC).

 Federal Subsidies for Small Modular Reactors